Gorgona (Italy): Literature

 Island of Gorgona, with Capraia too, is part of one of the best-known verses of Dante Alighieri's poem La Divina Commedia:

 Ecology

 The ecology of Gorgona is under the protection of the Tuscan Archipelago National Park, dating from 1996, with headquarters at Portoferraio, Elba.
 Most of the island is in its native state, 90% of it being forested with maquis, 2 m to 5 m high.

 Among its plant species are Arbutus unedo, Rhamnus (Buckthorn), Pistacia lentiscus, Juniperus phoenicea, Myrtus communis, Erica arborea, Erica scoparia, Rosmarinus officinalis, Phillyrea angustifolia, and Phillyrea latifolia.
 The flowers in more open country include Lavandula stoechas, Helichrysum italicum, Cistus incanus, Cistus salvifolius, and Cistus monspeliensis.
 Calycotome spinosa and Spartium junceum appear on the slopes.
 Linaria capraria is endemic to the archipelago and to Gorgona too.
 Evergreens predominate.
 There are groves of holm-oak, the remnant of a prehistoric forest, and pine woods of Pinus halepensis, Pinus pinea, and Pinus pinaster.

-Gorgona is one of only five islands in the world on which the Corsican finch is found.
+Gorgona is one of only five islands on which the Corsican finch is found.